-Professor Liberman received his Phd from the University of California, San Diego in 1981, and trained as a postdoctoral fellow in social psychology at Indiana University, 1982-83.
+Professor Liberman received his Phd from the University of California, San Diego in 1981.
 He joined the University of Oregon in 1983.
 His specialties are ethnomethodology, intercultural communication, race relations, and social phenomenology.

-He is presently researching the practices that involve the production of objectivity in professional coffee tasting, and undertaking a long-term comparative study of negative dialectics in Tibetan Buddhist and postmodern epistemological thinking.
+He is presently undertaking a long-term comparative study of negative dialectics in Tibetan Buddhist and postmodern epistemological practice.

 - practices of reasoning in non-Western societies